 In 1985, Jean Michel Basquiat was on the cover of The New York Times magazine, in a photograph which accompanied an article dedicated to the first African American artist to cause so much uproar on the art market.
 People went nuts for his raw, honest, edgy art, seemingly simple yet of a stunning visual impact based on Neo-Expressionism and Primitivism.

-Today, we can hardly ever talk about an auction where there was no Basquiat sold for a jaw-dropping amount of money, and in this article, we will review his 10 most expensive artworks, created in the early 1980s when Basquiat left SAMO on the street and moved into a painting studio to become a legend.
+Today, we can hardly ever talk about an auction where there were no Basquiat paintings sold for a jaw-dropping amount of money, and in this article, we will review his 10 most expensive artworks, created in the early 1980s when Basquiat left SAMO on the street and moved into a painting studio to become a legend.

 The 1981 Untitled (Black King Catch Scorpio) painting by Jean Michel Basquiat sees the figure of a fisherman proudly presenting his catch, a fish hanging at the end of his fishing stick.
-Filled with symbolism from his Haitian and Puerto Rican heritage, the work once again puts on display Basquiat’s vivid imagination, through the black and white skeleton of his “black king” and the colourful background which puts it in focus.
+Filled with symbolism from his Haitian and Puerto Rican heritage, the work once again puts on display Basquiat’s vivid imagination, through the black and white skeleton of his “black king” and the colorful background which puts it in focus.
 The painting achieved $23,5 million at Christie’s New York in 2012.

 This large-scale diptych, one more work created in the pivotal year of 1982, belongs to a series of double portraits, and it sees two mirrored figures set in an environment much lighter than Basquiat’s usually dark, consuming backgrounds.
 While the painting has no clear visual meaning, it does mark the artist’s entrance in the world of superstars, showing that his art will nevertheless remain as powerful as ever.
 The work was sold at Christie’s in London in 2013, for $25,7 million.